-Build the Ultimate Charcuterie Board in Minutes (AKA Meat & Cheese Tray)
+Build the Ultimate Charcuterie Board in Minutes (Easy Meat and Cheese Appetizer)

 It’s basically a meat and cheese tray that looks fancy, but it’s actually easy to make, I promise!